kimtth/awesome-azure-openai-llm/README.md

   1. [DeepSpeed][deepspeed]: DeepSpeed is a deep learning optimization library that makes distributed training and inference easy, efficient, and effective.
   1. [LMOps][LMOps]: a collection of tools for improving text prompts used as input to generative AI models.
 The toolkit includes [Promptist][Promptist], which optimizes a user's text input for text-to-image generation, and [Structured Prompting][Structured Prompting].
   1. Copilot Stack: [Microsoft 365 Copilot][m365-copilot], [Dynamics 365 Copilot][d365-copilot], [Copilot in Microsoft Viva][viva-copilot] and [Microsoft Security Copilot][sec-copilot]

+  - A Memory in Semantic Kernel vs Semantic Memory: `(??)` Semantic Memory is designed to efficiently handle large datasets and extended conversations.
+Deploying the memory pipeline as a separate service can be beneficial when dealing with large documents or long bot conversations. [ref](https://github.com/microsoft/chat-copilot/tree/main/memorypipeline)

 ### **ChatGPT + Enterprise data Demo and Azure OpenAI samples**